 Even though Russian intelligence was suspected to be behind the hack, many in the mainstream media used the stolen material.
 Politico's Caputo used excerpts from the dossiers in one report, published just a few months before the vote, titled, "Hacked DCCC docs dish on strategy and scandal for Florida congressional candidates."

 In an interview with 60 Minutes correspondent Bill Whitaker, Caputo says the source of the information was "right at the edge of being unusable," but that he and his editors ultimately decided to publish.
-"This tells voters 'Here's what the Democratic Party actually thinks about Democratic candidates, despite what the Democratic Party says,'" he said, "and we think ultimately that if the information is true, voters have a right to that information," he said.
+"This tells voters 'Here's what the Democratic Party actually thinks about Democratic candidates, despite what the Democratic Party says,'" he said.
+"And we think ultimately that if the information is true, voters have a right to that information."

 Asked by Whitaker if it felt unfair to publish information that only damaged one side of the political spectrum, Caputo said, "Well, life is unfair.
 And politics is unfair.
 My job is not to sit there and decide, 'this is fair, and this is not.'
 My job is to cover the news.
 And wherever the news leads, we follow."
 He says their standards are, "It has to be true.
 And it has to be newsworthy."

 Whitaker asked Caputo if this could happen again, perhaps in 2020.
 "Oh, yes.
 It certainly could happen again," Caputo responded.